Hearst Castle: Having a ball: 1925–1938

 Hearst and his family occupied Casa Grande for the first time at Christmas, 1925.
 Thereafter, Hearst's wife, Millicent, went back to New York, and from 1926 until they left for the last time in 1947, Hearst's mistress Marion Davies acted as his chatelaine at the castle.
 The Hollywood and political elite often visited in the 1920s and 1930s.
-Among Hearst's guests were Calvin Coolidge, Winston Churchill, Charlie Chaplin, Cary Grant, the Marx Brothers, Charles Lindbergh, and Clark Gable.
+Among Hearst's guests were Calvin Coolidge, Winston Churchill, Charlie Chaplin, Cary Grant, the Marx Brothers, Charles Lindbergh, Jean Harlow and Clark Gable.
 Churchill described his host, and Millicent Hearst and Davies, in a letter to his own wife; "a grave simple child – with no doubt a nasty temper – playing with the most costly toys ... two magnificent establishments, two charming wives, complete indifference to public opinion, oriental hospitalities".
+In another letter to Clementine, Churchill dismissed criticism of San Simeon; "his house is rudely described as Monte Carlo Casino on top of the Rock of Gibraltar - but it is better than this."
 Weekend guests were either brought by private train from Glendale Station north of Los Angeles, and then by car to the castle, or flew into Hearst's airstrip, generally arriving late on Friday evening or on Saturday.
 Cecil Beaton wrote of his impressions during his first visit for New Year's Eve in 1931: "we caught sight of a vast, sparkling white castle in Spain.
 It was out of a fairy story.
 The sun poured down with theatrical brilliance on tons of white marble and white stone.
 There seemed to be a thousand statues, pedestals, urns.
 The flowers were unreal in their ordered profusion.
 Hearst stood smiling at the top of one of the many flights of garden steps".